 Changes to NEST

 NEST is the National Employment Savings Trust.
 It’s a pension scheme set up by the Government, but run independently from it.
-Unlike some schemes, NEST has some restrictions imposed upon it.

 The National Employment Savings Trust (NEST) was set up by Government as one option for employers to use, in order to comply with automatic enrolment.
 Although it was set up by the Government, NEST is run completely independently from it.
-Unlike some pension schemes, NEST had some restrictions place upon it, they are currently:

 - not able to accept transfers in from other pension schemes;